torrvision/straighttoshapes/README.md

 | YOLO-BN-DA | Embedding (20) |             |               |               |

 #### 2. Qualitative results
-A comparison between the state-of-the-art \textbf{(a)} semantic segmentation~\cite{arnab2016higher}, \textbf{(b)} instance segmentation~\cite{Arnab2016}, and \textbf{(c)} our shape detection results, on images from YouTube videos of animals that are not present in the \pascal\ training set.
+A comparison between the state-of-the-art (a) [semantic segmentation](https://arxiv.org/pdf/1511.08119.pdf), (b) [instance segmentation](https://arxiv.org/abs/1609.02583), and (c) our shape detection results, on images from YouTube videos of animals that are not present in the PASCAL training set.
 In the first two rows, instance segmentation predicts that the legs of the tiger are human.
 Our method is more consistent over the tiger images taken from the same video.
-    In the lower rows, the instance segmentation approach \textbf{(b)} fails to predict any segments, whilst our method predicts class `dog' for the tiger, hedgehog, baby elephant and bear, and class `horse' for the large elephant.
+In the lower rows, the instance segmentation approach of (b) fails to predict any segments, whilst our method predicts class `dog' for the tiger, hedgehog, baby elephant and bear, and class `horse' for the large elephant.
 <img src=ZSLcomparisonToStateOfTheArt.png width='700'>